 Refer to recommended use and to correct working methods.
-See "Daily operation" on page 28.
 There is a wider selection of tools available for different applications.
 Consult with your local dealer for more information.

 4.8 FURTHER ASSISTANCE

 FURTHER ASSISTANCE

 If further assistance is required, please prepare to answer the following questions before calling your dealer.